ISO/IEC 5218

 The standard specifies that its use may be referred to by the designator "SEX".

 The standard explicitly states that no significance is to be placed on the encoding of male as 1 and female as 2; the encoding merely reflects existing practice in the countries that initiated this standard.
 The standard also explains that it "meets the requirements of most applications that need to code human sexes.
 It does not provide codes for sexes that may be required in specific medical and scientific applications or in applications that need to code sex information other than for human beings."
+Since its 2022 revision, the standard also states that its scope does not cover human gender identities and therefore does not provide codes for those.